-Taking a Closer Look at Speakers
+Taking a Closer Look at THE DIAGRAM OF SPEAKER PARTS

 This is a good place to pause and consider the word “speaker.”
 It can be: (A) one who speaks, (B) one who delivers speeches, or (C) the presiding officer of a legislative body.
 None of those definitions have anything to do with this discussion.
-For our purposes, a speaker can be: (A) a device (sometimes called a loudspeaker or driver) that transforms an electrical signal into sound (see woofer and tweeter), or (B) an assembly consisting of one or more drivers arranged in an acoustical enclosure.
+For our purposes, a speaker can be: (A) a device (sometimes called a loudspeaker or driver) that transforms an electrical signal into sound (see woofers and tweeters), or (B) an assembly consisting of one or more drivers arranged in an acoustical enclosure.